 Avoid The Rankings Trap in College Hoops Betting

-Following these rating systems can keep you from falling into the rankings trap.
-For instance, when the No. 23 team in the AP Top 25 is dogged on the road against an unranked opponent, the tendency is to think there’s value in the ranked team, but really, that might not be the case.
-The school is the underdog for a reason, and in actuality, the No. 23 team in the polls could be the 40th-best team in the country.
-At the same time, a ranked road team can be a good underdog bet if they’re playing at an overrated unranked school.
-In any case, make sure to do your homework beyong the polls before laying down your money.
+Following them closely over the course of the season can keep you from falling into the rankings trap.
+For example, when the 23rd-ranked team in the AP Top 25 plays an unranked opponent on the road as an underdog, the assumption is to think there is value on the ranked team.
+However, that may not be the case.

+Do not underestimate the oddsmakers, who made the ranked team an underdog for a reason, probably because they are more like the 40th-best team in the country.
+At the same time, a ranked road team can also be a good underdog bet if they are playing an overrated unranked school with a big name like North Carolina.
+In any case, make sure to do your homework beyond the polls before laying down your money.

 The key to winning more college basketball wagers is avoiding the rankings trap when you are handicapping the teams and their upcoming matchups.